hauze-v/web-dev/mdn-css/css-building-blocks/the-box-model/NOTES.md

 If you want all your elements to use the alternative box model, and this is common choice among developers, set the `box-sizing` property on the <html> element, then set all other elements to inherit that value, as seen in the css example.

 **Note**: Interesting bit of history - Internet Explorer used to default to the alternative box model, with no mechanism available to switch.

+## Playing with box models ##
+In our example, you can see two boxes.
+Both have a class of .box, which gives them the same width, height, margin, border, and padding.
+The only difference is that the second box has been set to use the alternative box model.

+**Can you change the size of the second box (by adding CSS to the .alternate class) to make it match the first box in width and height?**

+To do so, you'll need to increase the height and width of the second block, to add the size of the padding and border.

+--- USING BROWSER DEVTOOLS TO VIEW THE BOX MODEL --- If you inspect an element in Firefox's DevTools, you can see the size of the element plus its margin, padding, and border.
+Inspecting an element in this way is a great way to find out if your box is really the size you think it is!

+## Margins, Padding, and Borders ##